DHTMLX/docs-diagram/docs/api/editor/beforeitemmove_event.md

 ### Description

-@short: fires before an item is moved
+@short: Fires before an item is moved

 :::note
 The event doesn't work with the line object